10 reasons why you should try acupuncture during pregnancy.

+Acupuncture is listed on WHO guideline for induction of labour.
 Acupuncture is used for labour induction for women who like to avoid medical and surgical procedures.
 A recent study with 375 cases just published has shown that the women with acupuncture treatment experienced a higher rate of spontaneous onset of delivery compared to those without acupuncture.
 Prolonged pregnancy was lower in women receiving acupuncture compared to those without acupuncture.
 The oxytocin infusion rate was lower in the acupuncture group than in the control group.
 The rate of operative delivery is lower in women treated with acupuncture compared to controls.
 The possible mechanism is that acupuncture stimulates central oxytocin release and parasympathetic uterine activity increasing contractility; Acupuncture is softening the cervix and inducing uterine contractions to initial labour process.

 Neri I et al. J Acupunct Meridian Stud 2018 Jun 8. pii: S2005-2901(17)30196-6. doi: 10.1016/j.jams.2018.06.001.
 [Epub ahead of print]